umbraco/UmbracoDocs/14/umbraco-cms/extending-backoffice/extension-registry/entry-point.md

 This page is a work in progress.
 It will be updated as the software evolves.
 {% endhint %}

-The `entryPoint` extension type can be used to run some JavaScript code at startup.\
+The `backofficeEntryPoint` extension type can be used to run some JavaScript code at startup.\
 The entry point declares a single JavaScript file that will be loaded and run when the Backoffice starts.
 In other words this can be used as an entry point for a package.

-The `entryPoint` extension is also the way to go if you want to load in external libraries such as jQuery, Angular, React, etc. You can use the `entryPoint` to load in the external libraries to be shared by all your extensions.
-Additionally, **global CSS files** can also be used in the `entryPoint` extension.
+The `backofficeEntryPoint` extension is also the way to go if you want to load in external libraries such as jQuery, Angular, React, etc. You can use the `backofficeEntryPoint` to load in the external libraries to be shared by all your extensions.
+Additionally, **global CSS files** can also be used in the `backofficeEntryPoint` extension.

 The Entry Point manifest type is used to register an entry point for the backoffice.
 An entry point is a single javascript file that is loaded when the backoffice is initialized.
 This file can be used to do anything, this enables more complex logic to take place on startup.